-Under the amendment, property appraisers may not increase the assessed value of residential property due to storm-hardening improvements or the installation of a renewable energy source device.
-As such, the amendment authorizes the functional equivalent of a property tax exemption.
+Under the amendment, the Legislature may prohibit the consideration of storm-hardening improvements and the installation of renewable energy source devices in the determination of the assessed value of residential real property.

-3 Florida Department of Revenue, Property Tax Oversight Program's Role, http://dor.myflorida.com/dor/property/about_us.html (last visited Nov.
+&lt;sup>3 Florida Department of Revenue, Property Tax Oversight Program's Role, http://dor.myflorida.com/dor/property/about\us.html (last visited Nov.
 27, 2007).

-The amount of the benefit under the amendment will be equal to the increased market value resulting from storm-hardening improvements or the installation of a renewable energy source device.
+The amount of the benefit under the amendment may equal the increased market value resulting from storm-hardening improvements or the installation of a renewable energy source device.
 Qualifying storm-hardening improvements include "any change, addition, or improvement made for the purpose of improving [a residential] property's resistance to wind damage."